x42/x42-plugins/README.md

 Install
 -------

-This repository is intended for distribution packagers, not end-user.
+This repository is intended for distribution packagers, not end-users.
 It has been adoped by a wide variety of GNU/Linux distributions already.
 Please check your distribution.